SkoolNotes/Taproot/2020ENG201/KBe20eng201part1.md

 	- In charge of a trading post
 	- Local figurehead
 	- Pioneer into the heart of darkness
+	- People are upset that he's so good
 	- Mostly heard about through rumors
+	- Rumored sick
 - > Painting pg.
 29-30
 	- Impressionist?
 Not too modern or surreal but not too many things going on at once
 	- European expansion into africa